 5 Tips for Giving Better Feedback

 This isn’t like sneaking spinach into a mango smoothie to get someone to eat more vegetables.
-First of all, they’ll know because the smoothie will be brown.
-Second of all, you can’t trick someone into receiving feedback.
+You can’t trick someone into receiving feedback.
 Instead, be clear when you’re about to give feedback, even if that means adopting a go-to phrase to initiate it every time.
 Examples:

 - “I have some feedback on X!
 Can I share it?”

 - “I’m concerned X isn’t on track.
 Can we schedule a time today to talk about it?”

 2. Do systematize it.

 If you’re someone who feels stressed or awkward about giving feedback, systematizing is a must.
 If you wait until feedback is urgent, you’ll have missed several opportunities to give it.
 More importantly, systematizing feedback helps mitigate bias.
 We tend to feel more comfortable sharing feedback with people who are like us or to whom we feel close.
 This means that—unless you intentionally choose otherwise—your staff who have marginalized identities that are different from yours probably receive less feedback overall.
 Less feedback = fewer opportunities to grow!
 Here are ways to systematize:

 - Include it in your check-in agenda so it’s just part of what you discuss each week.

 - For projects, get in the habit of scheduling debriefs.